walterhiggins/WMPJS/book-outline.md

 ...
 There will be many more entries as there are many files bundled with ScriptCraft.

+The 'plugins' sub-folder in CraftBukkit is important.
+It's where all Minecraft Server plugins should be stored.
+This is true not just for ScriptCraft.jar but for all server plugins.
+If you save a Server plugin jar file to any other location except the plugins folder, then it will not be loaded when the minecraft server starts up.
+The minecraft server only looks in the plugins sub-folder for plugins to load at startup.

 ### Verifying ScriptCraft is installed.

 You can verify that ScriptCraft has been successfully installed by issuing the following command at the server console: